 The reason we gave the Penofin a 7 here is not due to the application but rather the smell.
 Penofin applied easily but the odor is horrible.
 Makes your eyes water!
 If not for the smell, we would have given this a 9 or 10.

 Color Shifting (darkening) after 2 Years: 2

 Penofin has an issue with turning brown or even black in color after exposure to the elements.
 We have seen this on numerous decks stained with Penofin through the years.
 On this IPE Deck, the color had faded significantly in the sunny areas and turned dark brown in the covered areas.

 Should not be hard to remove the darkened Penofin with a stain stripper and a light pressure washing.

 Overall Score Penofin Hardwood Stain at 1 Year Period: 6

-The results on the second review were worse then the first.
-Could be change in UV exposure and wood type.
+The results with the second review were worse than the first.
+Could be changed in UV exposure and wood type.